CogentRoleplayCommunity/FogentRoleplay/src/Settings/Fallen/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 Part 3, aptly titled "The Spider's Web," presents the characters with several short adventures within the vicinity of Tuntin.
 These quests revolve around acquiring additional information concerning the Black Spider and the lost molekin mine.
 The clues the characters gather in Tuntin lead them to spying on a mysterious wizard at the Old Mole Well ruins, seeking advice from a perilous banshee, confronting a band of ogrekins lurking at Wyrm Tor, and investigating the ruins of Lumgrove town.
 Several of these leads guide them towards Mountainmaw Castle, the stronghold of King Grom, leader of the Mountainmaw Feralkin.
 Here, the characters make a startling discovery: the Black Spider is a spiderkin mastermind named Nezznar, and the Mountainmaw Vermkins serve her.
 Spiderkin, for context, are a subterranean chitinkin race.
 Most importantly, the characters either retrieve Burrowbard Stoneseeker's map to the lost mine or uncover the mine's location through one of the leads from Part 3.

-Following the map or the directions to the lost mine takes the characters to Part 4, "Tide Echo Cavern."
+Following the map or the directions to the lost mine takes the characters to Part 4, "Tide Echo Tunnels."
 This once-forgotten subterranean complex is now overrun by undead and bizarre creatures.
 Nezznar the Black Spider and her loyal followers are present, exploring the mines and hunting for the legendary Forge of Runes.
 The adventurers have the opportunity to avenge Burrowbard Stoneseeker, secure the prosperity and safety of Tuntin by clearing the valuable mine of its menacing inhabitants, and put an end to the Black Spider's troublemaking - if they can survive the perils of the "Lost Mine of Tundelver."

 ## Villainous Synopsis